 Planning a trip takes time and requires much effort.
-Many people prefer to book group tours for vacations which I definitely recommend or booking via agents.
-However if you want to skip the crowd, spend some me time and save some quids, planning the whole thing by yourself is an option.
+Many people prefer to book group tours for vacations which I definitely recommend.
+If you want to skip the crowd, spend some me time and save some quids, planning the whole thing by yourself is an option.
 You can soon board the flight for your dreamiest vacay within five little steps.

 Money for the trip √

-The first topic is Money after you’ve decided on your destination!
-It is important to make an estimate of how much you are willing to spend on the trip.
-Consider expenses such as flight tickets, accommodation, transport, food, entertainment and spare money.
+The very first thing you need to do after choosing your destination is to make an estimate of how much you are willing to spend on the trip.
+Consider expenses such as flight tickets, accommodation, transport, food, entertainment, shopping and some spare money in case of emergencies.

-This step is so so heart satisfying.
-Yes finally booking your plane ticket, for the vacation that you’ve been waiting since forever, is one of the best parts of all.
+This step is so heart-satisfying.
+Yes, finally booking your plane ticket for the vacation that you’ve been dreaming of since an eternity is the best part!

-I suggest using Sky-scanner.
-It shows which airline provides the cheapest fare and flights available for your date.
+I suggest using Sky-scanner which helps you to compare the prices of plane ticket for different airlines and the timings.
 I then reckon you to book directly from the chosen airline’s website.
-Not only this is often cheaper, it is also the safest option.
-It is better to book few weeks ahead to avoid paying a high price at last minute.
+It is cheaper and safer to book directly.
+It is better to buy your ticket in advance to avoid paying a high price at last minute.
 An important part of this step is to check visa requirements when booking a flight.
-I ended up staying 10 hours at Dubai Airport because I didn’t know henceforth about the exorbitant price that I would have to pay for visa for just a few hours that I would spend in Dubai.

 Booking for accommodation can be a daunting task.
-What I normally do is check all hotels within my budget and requirements on Expedia or Booking.com and select a few options.
-I then check for the price on the hotel’s website and reviews on trip advisor (I personally like to view the hotel on YouTube).
-And then I go ahead with the hotel of my choice and where it is cheapest, of course.
-Do not forget to research on the area you are planning to stay, for example if it is easy to commute or safe to walk the streets at night.
+What I normally do is check all hotels within my budget and requirements on Expedia or Booking.com.
+I then check for the price on the hotel’s website and reviews on TripAdvisor (I also look for videos on YouTube).
+I also research on the hotel’s location, whether it is easy to commute to other places from there and if it is safe to walk the streets at night.

-If your destination country has great transport links, you get can a travel card upon arrival or day passes.
+If your destination country has great transport links, you get can a travel card upon arrival or a day pass.

 – Some hotels offer complimentary airport shuttle, do check with your hotel before the trip.
 And if you are arriving at odd hours, it might just be better to book a cab.